Deta-Cold/delta-firmware/docs/core/misc/boot.md

-# Trezor Core Boot Stages
+# detahard Core Boot Stages

-Trezor T initialization is split into two stages.
+detahard T initialization is split into two stages.
 See [Memory Layout](memory.md) for info about in which sectors each stage is stored.

 First stage (boardloader) is stored in write-protected area, which means it is non-upgradable.
 Only second stage (bootloader) update is allowed.